 - Build and maintain positive working relationships with co-workers, other City employees and the public using principles of good customer service.

 - Set up furniture or equipment for activities scheduled and see that it is in proper condition and is replaced after use.

-- Sweep and mop floors as required; keep restrooms and kitchen clean and well stocked with paper towels, tissues, etc.; empty trash receptacles throughout the facility as necessary.
+- Clean up after facility users and set up for subsequent activities; sweep and mop floors as required, empty trash receptacles throughout the facility, as necessary; keep restrooms and kitchen clean and well stocked with paper towels, tissues, etc.

 Training and Experience